Possible Observation of Quadrupole Waves in Spin Nematics

-The triangular lattice (TL) compound \NiP{}~\cite{LiN2021,DingF2021} has recently emerged as a promising candidate for SN order arising from Bose-Einstein condensation (BEC)~\cite{ZapfV2014_RMP} of a 2-magnon bound state at the saturation field~\cite{ShengJ2025_NiP}.
-While indirect evidence for SN has been observed, including the 2-magnon BEC transition and $T^2$ behavior in specific heat within the proposed SN phase~\cite{ShengJ2025_NiP}, direct confirmation is still lacking.
+The triangular lattice (TL) compound \NiP{}~\cite{LiN2021,DingF2021} has recently emerged as a promising candidate for SN order arising from Bose-Einstein condensation (BEC)~\cite{ZapfV2014_RMP} of a two-magnon bound state at the saturation field~\cite{ShengJ2025_NiP}.
+While indirect evidence for SN has been observed, including the two-magnon BEC transition and $T^2$ behavior in specific heat within the proposed SN phase~\cite{ShengJ2025_NiP}, direct confirmation is still lacking.
 To address this, we conducted INS measurements in various low-temperature phases of \NiP{}, revealing the existence of low-energy quadrupole waves in the proposed SN phases.
-We achieved quantitative agreement with the INS results across all fields using infinite projected entangled-pair states (iPEPS) calculations on a TL spin-1 model, further supporting the SN nature of the material.
-To gain further insight on the low-field SN phase, we examined the multi-magnon spectra in the $1/3$-magnetization plateau, demonstrating that the BEC transition of the 2-magnon bound state is the common origin of both SN phases in \NiP{}.
+We achieved quantitative agreement with the INS results across all fields using infinite projected entangled-pair states (iPEPS) calculations on a TL spin-one model, further supporting the SN nature of the material.
+To gain further insight on the low-field SN phase, we examined the multimagnon spectra in the $1/3$-magnetization plateau, demonstrating that the BEC transition of the two-magnon bound state is the common origin of both SN phases in \NiP{}.